minhazhalim/Image-Gallery-Application/README.md

 # Image-Gallery-Application
-A Simple Image Gallery Application With HTML and JavaScript
+A Simple Image Gallery Application With HTML,CSS and JavaScript